0xmmo/codemancer/README.md

 You can use it as a versatile and efficient AI-powered programming assistant that simplifies code generation, streamlines development tasks, and boosts productivity.

+> 💫 You can now try `codemancer` with our own (free but rate-limited) OpenAI GPT-4 proxy.

 ![demo video](https://user-images.githubusercontent.com/1714782/227892213-8cfdcbdb-3dae-4043-b155-9164e1104bc1.mp4)

 <br />